brunoyui/text-to-SQL-pm/README.md

     - main.py: the entry point for executing the results analysis based on the parameters provided
     - execute_analysis.py: the common pre-steps for executing results analysis for each SQL complexity
     - execution.py: steps and configurations necessary to process the results and generates the graphs for each SQL complexity
-    - graphs_plot.py: function to generate the graphs for the paper and complementary content
+    - graphs_plot.py: function to generate the graphs results
     - loader_results.py: contains the class used to support the load of files results for each prompt strategy (0-shot and 1-shot) and prompt representation
     - sql_pattern.py: contains filters for SQL patterns template founded in each SQL complexity
     - utils.py: auxiliary function to calculate results percentage
     - run.sh: shell script to process all results

-## Complementary content
+## Complete results

 This section contains details of each SQL pattern template founded and the complete results of models evaluations using Exact Match Accuracy (EM) and Execution Accuracy (EX) metrics for both languages, English and Portuguese.